 - Count the lifeboats!

 - For a good guess as to how many passengers there are onboard count how many lifeboats you see.
 Multiply that by two (two sides of the ship) and you have how many lifeboats.
-Take that number and multiply by 150 and you will have close to the number of passengers that could be onboard.
+You used to be able to easily multiply this number by 150 (how many people in each lifeboat); however, some of the mega ships lifeboats can now hold upwards of 350 per lifeboat.
+For that reason, on large cruise ships count how many decks of balcony cabins there are – if there are more than 4 assume that the lifeboats hold 300 people) and you will have close to the number of passengers that could be onboard.

 - Note: Crew are not assigned to lifeboats to abandon ship (aside from those necessary to lower it down and drive it) crew are assigned to life rafts.